COMBudda/RetroScreen/README.md

 It is loosely based on the sigrok2EGA project and uses the hardware connections defined there (see at the end).

-If started without arguments, it tries to start sigrok in 24Mhz mode.
-Currently the sigrok location is hardcoded here:
+If started without arguments, it starts the logic analyzer with 24MHz sample rate.
+This branch does not require sigrok but the DLLs from the Saleae SDK.
-"C:\Program Files\sigrok\sigrok-cli\sigrok-cli"

 It can also be started in a CMD window with the "-" argument and accepts any 8 bit data stream as stdin. ("myprogramm | CGATest -").